-There arent a lot of businesses like Andrea Leisers Little Hat Workshop.
+Its really happening, Andrea Leiser says of her business, Little Hat Workshop.
 She started the business making hats because theyre fun and she liked the creative outlet, but Andrea quickly learned that her product served a greater purpose when she met a cancer patient at a holiday crafts fair.
 Now, in addition to being stylish headgear, the hats provide comfort, support, encouragement and, yes, a healthy dose of good fashion for women who need it.
-The hats also provide financial support: Andrea works with an organization that uses the hats for fundraising and she donates a percentage of her sales to cancer-related charities.
+The hats also provide financial support: Andrea works with an organization that uses the hats for fundraising, and she donates a percentage of her sales to cancer-related charities.

 How do you define success?
 How will you know when youve achieved it?

-When my hats and accessories are available nationally, at a mainstream venue like Target, when losing your hair doesnt mean you have to wear one of those hats that call out Cancer Patient, when I have helped someone with cancer feel just a little better for the day, when I can contribute on a regular basis to organizations that will figure out an end to cancer...then I will know I have achieved what I have set out to do.
+When my hats and accessories are available nationally at a mainstream venue, when losing your hair doesnt mean you have to wear one of those hats that call out cancer patient, when I have helped someone with cancer feel just a little better for the day, when I can contribute on a regular basis to organizations that will figure out an end to cancer then I will know I have achieved what I have set out to do.

 How do you make more happen?